zerocoolness/zerocoolness/README.md

 ## 🕵️‍♀️ How to Engage

 **N1ghtw1re is not for everyone.** It’s intentionally difficult to find, and only those who are truly looking will discover its depths.
+But you can start your search here.

 - 🔍 Explore the [[N1ghtw1re site](https://n1ghtw1re.neocities.org/)]
 - 💬 Contribute to discussions on **digital privacy** and **sovereignty**